-3 Critical EHR E-Prescribing Features for Behavioral Health Facilities
+3 EHR E-Prescribing Features That Are Critical in Behavioral Health

 Are you in the market for an electronic health record (EHR) software that offers an e-prescribing solution?
 Whether you are transferring from paper records to your first EHR, or your current platform does not satisfy all your prescribing needs, it can be difficult to know where to start.